 Cons

-Requires Version – Python 2.7 and 3.5+ and provides bindings for languages JavaScript, Java, C, Ruby, and Python.
+Requires Version – Python 3.10+ and provides bindings for languages JavaScript, Java, C, Ruby, and Python.

 Available Selectors – CSS, XPath